Lethargy00/fluentsubtitle-client/Requiremenst.md

 - [x] Replace tailwind with vanilla css.
 - [x] Use https://flagicons.lipis.dev/ to add flag icons.
 - [x] Add ability to search for movies.
-- [ ] Create a form for adding subtitles.
+- [x] Create a form for adding subtitles.
-- [ ] Ability to add subtitles to localDB.
+- [x] Ability to add subtitles to localDB. (only possible to upload info about subtitles not actual subtitles itself)